Angie55/MilestoneThree_KnowlegeisPower/README.md

 This site has been deployed on Heroku using the master branch on Github.
 The following steps were taken to deploy this project:

 - A requirement.txt file was created so Heroku can install the required dependencies to run the app.
-This was created by typing sudo pip3 freeze –local > requirements.txt into the git bash terminal.
+This was created by typing 'sudo pip3 freeze –local > requirements.txt' into the git bash terminal.
 It is important this is done before attempting to deploy on Heroku is order for it to work.
 - A Profile was created which tells Heroku what type of application is being deployed and how to run it.
-This was created with the command echo web: python run.py > Profile
+This was created with the command 'echo web: python run.py > Profile'.
-- I logged into my heroku account, a free account can be created.
-Once logged in …….
+- I logged into my heroku account, a free account can be created, ten created a new app named 'knowledge-is-power-milestone'.
-- I went to the ‘Setting tab’ and clicked ‘Reveal Config Vars’ to add the following environment variables:
+- I went to the ‘Setting' tab and clicked ‘Reveal Config Vars’ to add the following environment variables:
    - IP: 0:0:0:0
    - PORT: 8080
    - MONGO_URI: <pasted link to my MongoDB> (the same link that is in the bash.rc saved as an environment variable)
    - SECRET_KEY: <pasted my secret key> (the same link that is in the bash.rc saved as an environment variable)
-- I went to the deploy tab and selected the option to ‘Connect Github’ as the deployment method and also selected ‘Enable Automatic Deployment’.
-This means each time I click deploy or view the site using the link it will be up to date with my latest commit to Github.
+- I went to the 'Deploy' tab and selected the option to ‘Connect Github’ as the deployment method and also selected ‘Enable Automatic Deployment’.
+This means each time I commit changes to GitHub once the app is deployed it will be up-to-date with the latest chnages.
-- I clicked ‘Deploy’ on the ….page and my project was successfully deployed.
+- I clicked ‘Deploy Branch’ on the 'Deploy' page in the 'Manual deploy' section and my project was successfully deployed.